mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 where the information is being stored.

 ## What is materialised in RDF and what is Virtual ?
-Given the above, you may ask what is materialised in the Graph DB and what is virtual, of course the answer as always is, it depends.
+Given the above, you may ask what is materialised in the triple store and what is virtual, of course the answer as always is, it depends.
 If you have a read API that lets you access the remote data anyway you want it e.g. JDBC then maybe virtual is good enough.
 If however you have a restricted API that makes it difficult to query and join data (e.g. Netconf/Restconf) you may want to import that data into the graph in order to satisfy all of your queries.
 For this reason we have focused the initial implementation on materializing YANG schema and YANG Instance data.

 # Implementation Status
 At IETF Hackathon 121 (Dublin) we successfully demonstrated an approach for